 Plan Ahead and Prepare.
 Know the regulations and special concerns for the area you'll visit.
 Plan ahead for any bad weather, road closures, etc. Most elopement photographers will help keep a lookout for things like these on the days leading up to your elopement.
 I will also plan in some backup locations in case the location we picked isn't accessible and you still want to get married on that day.

 Another thing to keep in mind is to do your research for the specific location of your elopement.
-For example, if you're eloping in a national park, you need to see if you can get the correct permit for your event, as well as if you can bring a dog (most parks don't allow this), if you can have chairs at all for your guests, if you can bring bear spray, or if you can have a ceremony arch if you want one!
+For example, if you're eloping in a national park (click here to read more about my favorite national parks in the pacific northwest), you need to see if you can get the correct permit for your event, as well as if you can bring a dog (most parks don't allow this), if you can have chairs at all for your guests, if you can bring bear spray, or if you can have a ceremony arch if you want one!

 Travel and Camp on Durable Surfaces.
 Stay on the trails.
 The trails in national parks are there for a reason, to keep you safe.
 They also serve to keep the surrounding land from becoming trashed.
 New trails form quick and it hurts the environment.
 It only takes one person to do it for other visitors to think it's okay to do so too.
 Doing this could cause the area to be closed off to everyone to allow for restoration.
 This sadly has happened in many areas already.

 Dispose of Waste Properly.
 Pack it in pack it out.
 Pack out everything that you brought in.
 This helps keep the area clean, and won't attract wildlife.
 This even applies for any flower petals that come off your bouquet while hiking.
 You can look and see which flowers won't be invasive to the environment that you'll be in.
-You can also use fake or wood flowers as an alternative.
+You can also use fake or wood flowers (like these sola wood flowers) as an alternative.

 Another thing to remember to pack out is a champagne cork.
 After popping it, try to watch where it lands.
 A better alternative to actual champagne is sparkling water!
 That way it doesn't leave behind a sticky mess that attracts wildlife.
 This also makes it so you can enjoy the champagne instead of spraying it all over the place.